tatmanblue/Arcus/docs/V2_Plan.md

 ## Configuration

 Some configuration elements are obvious.
 Some are specific to CLI or service and others could be shared.
 The CLI could provide and update some configuration elements of the service, possibly, or vice versa.

+## Dynamic injection

+On the service side, different urls may need different handlers and conversion options will also have different implementations.
+Make this injectable or factory